-1. College is a time for self discovery.
+1. Your twenties are a time for self discovery.

 Whether it’s college, a trade school, or even just moving out of your parent’s basement… your twenties are the time to experience new things, visit new places, and meet new people.
 It can be difficult to broaden your horizons when you have to be considerate of someone else’s schedule and tastes.
-If you want to get Thai food and binge watch chick flicks, then you should be able to do so without feeling guilty about leaving your S.O. at home.
+If you want to get Thai food and binge watch chick flicks with your gal pals, then you should be able to do so without feeling guilty about leaving your S.O. at home.
 It’s a time to be selfish!

 2. Women are friends… NOT foe.

 As just mentioned, your twenties are an exciting time to meet new people and try new things.
 It is NOT the time to be in a pissing match with the girl who’s been texting your boyfriend because he never thought to mention your existence.
 Cut the drama of viewing other women as threats and get to socializing.